 There is no Oklahoma statute requiring the posting of privacy notices or policies on a website.
 However, many different state and federal laws require the posting of privacy notices on websites, so those intending to do business in Oklahoma would be well-advised to review various requirements that may apply.

 9.1.
 Banking Records Disposal

-Oklahoma has data retention and disposal requirements for Banks found in the Oklahoma Banking Code.
-Section 214 outlines that Banks are required to keep records as directed by the Oklahoma Bank Board (§ 214 of Title 6 of the O.S.).
+Oklahoma has data retention and disposal requirements for banks found in the Oklahoma Banking Code, under Title 6 of the O.S.
+6 O.S. § 6-214 outlines that banks are required to keep records as directed by the Oklahoma Bank Board (6 O.S. § 6-214).

 9.2.
 Security Breach Notification Act

-Section 163 of the Security Breach Notification Act ('the Breach Notification Act') (§§ 161 – 166 of Title 24 of the O.S.) provides that entities that own or license data that includes personal information are required to disclose breaches under certain circumstances.
+Section 163 of the Security Breach Notification Act provides that entities that own or license data that includes personal information are required to disclose breaches under certain circumstances.
 Entities are required to notify any affected individual if:

 'Personal Information' means the first name or first initial and last name in combination with and linked to any one or more of the following data elements that relate to a resident of this state, when the data elements are neither encrypted nor redacted: